uueeuu/logger/readme.md

 _____
 ## Time

-if you need time in log make this steps
+If you need time in log make this steps

 * Open `logger.py`
 * Change `Time` from False -> True